Common WordPress Errors & How to Fix Them

 Error establishing database connection

-To fix an “Error establishing database connection” error, start by checking database credentials in the wp-config.php file to verify that the MySQL server is running and accessible.
-If database connectivity issues persist, contact your hosting provider for assistance.
+To fix an “Error establishing database connection” error, start by checking your database credentials in the wp-config.php file to make sure the database name, username, password, and host are correct.
+You should also confirm that the database server is running and accessible.

 Error #1005